Birmingham School Of Architecture

 In 1995, two more colleges were absorbed—Birmingham and Solihull College of Nursing and Midwifery, and the West Midlands School of Radiography—and the Birmingham School of Jewellery opened on Vittoria Street in Birmingham's Jewellery Quarter.
 The Faculty of Engineering and Computer Technology provided the basis for the creation of the Technology Innovation Centre (TIC) in 2000.
 The following year, the Faculty of Health incorporated the Defence School of Health Care Studies.

-In November 2003, the university pursued a merger between UCE and Aston University-another university in Birmingham, that, according to The Guardian, "would create an institution of 32,000 students with a £200m turnover".
+In November 2003, the university pursued a merger between UCE and Aston University that, according to The Guardian, "would create an institution of 32,000 students with a £200m turnover".
 The plans were announced by the then Vice-Chancellor Peter Knight, and approved by lecturers.
 The new institution would use the established Aston University name, and all UCE staff members' jobs and employment conditions would be kept intact, although Vice-Chancellor Knight would not be part of its management team.
 He estimated a completion date for the merger of August 2006.

 Michael Sterling, vice-chancellor of University of Birmingham, welcomed the initiative and said it was time for some creative thinking about higher education in the city.
 "Clearly, with three very distinct universities in one city, it's sensible to take a hard look at the big picture and how we can best work together, whether separately, in combination, or even as one institution," he said.
 His intervention provoked a furious reaction from Peter Knight, vice-chancellor of UCE, who made it clear his approach was only to Aston University.